open-telemetry/opentelemetry-specification/oteps/trace/0168-sampling-propagation.md

 | 6         | 64             |
 | 7         | 0              |

-Note there are only 6 non-zero, non-unknown values for the adjusted count.
-Thus there are six defined values of `r` and `s`.
+Note there are only seven known non-zero values for the adjusted count (`p`) ranging from 1 to 64.
+Thus there are seven defined values of `r` and `s`.
 The following table shows `r` and the corresponding selection probability, along with the calculated adjusted count for each `s`:

 | `r` value | probability of `r` | `s=0` | `s=1` | `s=2` | `s=3` | `s=4` | `s=5` | `s=6` |
 | --        | --                 | --    | --    | --    | --    | --    | --    | --    |